-Pencil Drill: Another common problem regarding the trigger is when it is not pressed directly to the rear.
+Another common problem regarding the trigger is when it is not pressed directly to the rear.
 Many times, the firing-side hand over-grips the gun and causes the finger to arc as the trigger is pressed.
 This is called smearing the trigger and usually ends up causing shots to break to the support side.
-The trigger should be pressed with the direct and careful motion.
-A great drill to practice this is to place a pencil on the web of your thumb with the eraser on your trigger finger.
+The trigger should be pressed with a direct and careful motion.
+A great pistol shooting drill to practice this is to place a pencil on the web of your thumb with the eraser on your trigger finger.
 Slowly and smoothly press the pencil toward you with the intention of keeping it on the web of the thumb.
-This drill will not only help you visualize a good press, but can create strong habits.
+This drill will not only help you visualize a good press but can also create strong habits.

-Follow through is the act of maintaining a steady platform to send follow-up shots on target.
+Follow-through is the act of maintaining a steady platform to send follow-up shots on target.
 The challenge comes in the form of anticipation or flinch.
-Especially true with newer shooters, anticipation of the next shot can cause a flinch response to the weapon.
+Especially true with newer shooters, the anticipation of the next shot can cause a flinch response to the weapon.
 This causes muzzle dip, which never helps accuracy.
 Two proven drills to deal with this challenge are these:

-Single Shot Drill: Similar to the Ball And Dummy drill, this exercise works on eliminating shot anticipation.
+Similar to the Ball and Dummy drill, this exercise works on eliminating shot anticipation.
 This drill can be practiced without any assistance, making it easy to manage.
 Load one round into the weapon and then remove the magazine.
 Point in and fire the round on target.
 Settle in for a second shot and press the trigger.
 Watch your front sight intently for signs of dipping.
 This is equally effective as a tool for self-diagnosis.